Everyone knows that Power Floats

 - Tanarus has a hovertank in it, similar to the one from Battlefield 2142.
 Fast, maneuverable, packed a decent punch, but no traversable gun turret.

-- All vehicles in Battlezone except the walkers.
-Battlezone 2 had a lot of tracked and wheeled vehicles added in - which were immune to being sniped and had more armor, but could not strafe and were clumsy in low gravity.
+- All vehicles in Battlezone (except the walkers) use vectored thrusters to hover.
+Battlezone 2 included tracked vehicles which were immune to being sniped and had more armor, but could not strafe and were clumsy in low gravity.
 The vector wireframe vehicles in the original 1980 arcade game might have been, but at that resolution who knows?

 - X-Com has Hovertank (in variants with Plasma and Fusion Launcher) like this.
 Of course, they are a crossbred of your basic tank drone with enough of scavenged Flying Saucer tech to build your own.